e. Set up Compute Environment

 - Once the environment is ready, it will be visible under Compute environments section.
 Make sure Status is VALID and State is ENABLED.

 At this point, you have done the hard part!
-Continue to set up a job queue.
+Continue to the next step to set up a job queue.